Reputation and Rank

 That is, outside of the people that we train with on a daily basis, our rank is a way for other people to create judgments about us when they don't know us well.
 They can generally assess what skill level we might have, how much knowledge we might have, what we can and can't do on the mat without having to run us through our paces.

-Rank tells them what they expect from us and how much they can trust us and our ability and skill.
+Rank tells strangers what they expect from us and how much they can trust us and our ability and skill.

 If I claim to be a high-degree black belt in a style, I better be able to prove it on the mat against skilled people in my style, period.
-It's expected that I can do so at a level that is markedly different than, say, a mid-kyu level belt or even an 1st degree black belt in my art.
-Or, if I am injured or aged, I might not be able to do everything a younger or able bodied person can do physically, but I understand the deeper levels of my art and can at least articulate or teach it.
+If I am injured or aged, I might not be able to do everything a younger or able bodied person can do physically, but I better understand the deeper levels of my art and can at least articulate or teach it.

 If I can't, my reputation (rightly) suffers.